Mastering Your Form: Eliminating Shadows with Hex Grids

 How many hexagons do I need for a 2-car garage gym?
 For a standard 20x20 garage gym, a 5-grid or 11-grid system is usually the "sweet spot."
 You want to cover the lifting platform and the area immediately in front of the mirror.

 Can I dim these lights?
-Most hex kits are not dimmable out of the box.
-If you want a "chill" vibe for post-workout stretching, we recommend wiring them to a smart switch or adding a separate, warmer accent light like a neon sign.
+Most standard hex kits are not dimmable out of the box.
+If you want a "chill" vibe for post-workout stretching, we recommend wiring them to a smart switch or adding separate, warmer accent lighting.

 Are they hard to wire?
-If you can plug in a toaster, you can install a small hex kit.
-Most come with a standard 110V plug.
-However, if you’re hardwiring a massive 22-grid system into your ceiling, we recommend calling a pro to ensure you’re following the National Electrical Code (NEC).
+Small hex kits often come with a standard 110V plug.
+However, if you’re hardwiring a massive system into your ceiling, we strongly recommend calling a pro to ensure you’re following the National Electrical Code (NEC).

 Final Thought